-- Do eat foods high in omega-3 fatty acids (eg. salmon, flax seeds, walnuts, spinach etc.)
+- Do eat foods high in omega-3 fatty acids (e.g. salmon, flax seeds, walnuts, spinach etc.)

 - Eat tons of fresh fruits and veggies that provide safe sources of antioxidants, zinc, selenium, vitamin A and fiber-all of which appear to help acne.
 Some of these nutrients are dangerous if taken as supplements because they’re easy to overdose on; don’t use supplements to compensate for a poor diet.

-So that yummy hamburger in the photo?
+So, should you eat that yummy hamburger in the photo if you want to heal acne?
+NO!
 It has a high carb bun, full fat cheese, no omega 3’s, no fiber and no antioxidants!
 It’s a ‘treat’ if you must, but it should not form the basis of your diet if you want to help your acne.

-Clearer, healthy looking skin with fewer acne breakouts and less side effects from acne medicines -- a dream for people suffering from acne.
+Clearer, healthy looking skin with fewer acne breakouts and less side effects from acne medicines — a dream for people suffering from acne.